Batch-CAM: Introduction to better reasoning in convolutional deep learning models: Foundations and Related Works

 \subsection{Guiding Models to Learn for the ``Right Reasons''}

-A third possible paradigm synthesises these ideas by using interpretability tools not just for analysis but as an active component of the training process itself.
-The goal is to constrain the model, forcing it to base its decisions on correct, human-approved evidence.
-The work by Ross et al. is a foundational effort in this direction \cite{rightreason}.
-They proposed penalising the model's input gradients during training.
-By adding a term to the loss function that suppresses the model's sensitivity to features pre-identified by humans as irrelevant, they could guide the learning process.
+A third paradigm synthesises these ideas by employing interpretability tools not merely for analysis, but as an active component of the training process itself.
+The objective is to constrain the model, ensuring it bases decisions on valid, human-approved evidence.
+The work by Ross et al. represents a foundational effort in this direction \cite{rightreason}.
+They proposed penalising the model's input gradients during training; by adding a term to the loss function that suppresses sensitivity to features pre-identified by humans as irrelevant, they could guide the learning process.
 The primary limitation, however, is the significant overhead of requiring additional human annotations to explicitly mark these irrelevant features.
 Subsequent research has sought to refine this approach.
-Shao et al. proposed using an influence function instead of input gradients to trace predictions back to the training data, offering a more robust measure of feature importance \cite{shao2021right}.
-Similarly, Rieger et al. introduced Contextual Decomposition Explanation Penalisation, which incorporates prior knowledge as an explanation error in the loss function, penalising the model if its internal attributions deviate from a desired domain \cite{rieger2020interpretations}.
+For instance, later studies proposed using influence functions rather than input gradients to trace predictions back to training data, offering a more robust measure of feature importance \cite{shao2021right}.
+Similarly, methods such as Contextual Decomposition Explanation Penalisation were introduced to incorporate prior knowledge as an explanation error in the loss function, penalising the model if its internal attributions deviate from the desired logic \cite{rieger2020interpretations}.
 While powerful, these methods generally rely on the availability of prior knowledge or additional annotations to guide the model.

-Our work is similar to this paradigm, but seeks to reduce the need for explicit human supervision of irrelevant features.
-By using class prototypes as a weak target for the model's attention (as visualised by Grad-CAM), we aim to provide a supervisory signal that is generated from the data distribution itself, creating a more scalable and automated method for training models that learn for the right reasons.
+Our work aligns with this paradigm but seeks to mitigate the reliance on explicit human supervision regarding irrelevant features.
+By leveraging class prototypes as weak targets for the model's attention (as visualised via Grad-CAM), we aim to provide a supervisory signal derived directly from the data distribution itself.
+This establishes a more scalable and automated method for training models that learn for the right reasons.